Finally success: Vietnamese Coffee Ice Cream

 The recipe was a custard-based ice cream (also known as French, which uses egg yolks), so I also tried the New York style ice cream.
 Again, tasty, but it also didn’t freeze quite right.
 I just don’t think sweetened condensed milk works in ice cream.

-I gave up for a while, and then I discovered the perfect coffee ice cream
+Then I discovered the perfect coffee ice cream

 After the disappointments, I decided to focus on other ice creams (and sorbets).
 To that end, I picked up the Perfect Scoop, by David Lebovitz.
 In addition to a chocolate ice cream recipe that is divine, the Perfect Scoop contains the perfect recipe for coffee ice cream.